we take pleasure in answering

 14. How often are appointments?
 How long are they?

 Appointments are scheduled according to each patient’s needs.
-However, most of our patients are seen every 6-10 weeks once treatment is underway.
-The initial appointment to put on the Invisalign attachments or braces is the longest, and will take around an hour.
+However, most of our patients are seen every 2-3 months once treatment is underway.
+The initial appointment to put on the Invisalign attachments is the longest and will take around an hour.
 However, the following check-up appointments are very quick and take around fifteen minutes.
 Because we make it a priority to run on time, your visits will be very quick and efficient!

 15. Does orthodontic treatment hurt?

-16. Do I need to see my family dentist while in braces?
+16. Do I need to see my family dentist during my orthodontist treatment?

 Yes!
 Scheduling regular appointments with your general dentist is important to ensure the health of your gums and teeth.
 Orthodontic appointments do not replace these visits.